TUBELESS CONVERSION INDEX PAGE

 - Better mileage: with no tube/inner tyre friction, TL tyres run cooler and so last longer

-- Lighter: less unsprung weight – and where it counts, too
+- Lighter: less unsprung weight

-- No need to carry bulky spare tubes or even tyre levers, but should you have a problem, a tube can be fitted
+- No need to carry bulky tubes or even tyre levers, but should you have a problem, a tube can be fitted

 - Even some tubed rims have the recommended safety lip/bead/ridge (see below), though not always on the front wheel.

 My overarching motivation for converting spoked travel bikes to tubeless has been to avoid a scenario pictured at the top of a page: lost and alone up a creek in middle of the Sahara in 1982.
-It happened several times on a ride to Dakar a few years later until I had to ride on and ruin a flat tyre, and of course many times since.
+It happened several times on a ride to Dakar a few years later, until I had to ride on – and ruin – a flat tyre.
+And, of course, many times since.